Who I Am

 I then began working as a technology consultant for the data cloud company Snowflake, in which I provided high-profile companies across the US services and solutions in AI, data science, and cloud services.
 Soon after I was accepted to the University of Oxford's Media Policy Institute where I collaborated with public policy directors, academics, and lawyers on dissecting landmark AI legislation, content moderation, and other tech and democracy challenges around the world.

-More recently, I was invited to work in Sri Lanka by a global policy think tank called Factum and a number of civil society organizations, journalists, activists, and politicians.
+I was then invited to work in Sri Lanka by a global policy think tank called Factum and a number of civil society organizations, journalists, activists, and politicians.
 This was primarily to help the country combat a draconian Online Safety Bill stifling free speech by facilitating technical conversations with Big Tech, collaborating with intergovernmental organizations like the UNDP, and organizing grassroots campaigns with local celebrities and influencers.

 The name Thuley is derived from the Nepali poem Description by Shrawan Mukarung.